Applying for a Machinery Loan – 7 Mistakes to Avoid

 5) Can you afford your line of credit?

-Once you’ve assessed all these factors, ask your broker or bank what your line of credit is, what will the benefit be to the business, and can you comfortably afford it?
+Once you’ve assessed all these factors, ask your broker or bank what line of credit is available to you, what will the short- and long-term benefits be to the business, and can you comfortably afford it?
 More importantly, will your broker or bank agree to finance you?